timoschick/pet/README.md

 # Pattern-Exploiting Training (PET)

+> 🚨 This repository does not yet contain the modifications to PET introduced in "[It's Not Just Size That Matters: Small Language Models Are Also Few-Shot Learners](https://arxiv.org/abs/2009.07118)" but will be updated soon.

 This repository contains the code for [Exploiting Cloze Questions for Few-Shot Text Classification and Natural Language Inference](https://arxiv.org/abs/2001.07676).
 The paper introduces pattern-exploiting training (PET), a semi-supervised training procedure that reformulates input examples as cloze-style phrases and significantly outperforms regular supervised training in low-resource settings.
 The iterative variant of PET (iPET) trains multiple generations of models and can even be used without any training data.